-Once our Advisory Board is established, we hope to apply for CTEA funding to purchase state-of-the-art sound and lighting equipment in order to better train our students.
+With the establishment of our Advisory Board spring 2015, Theatre Arts was able to apply for (and receive!) a CTEA grant for \$60,000 for lighting equipment.
+We will apply annually for funding to purchase state-of-the-art sound and lighting equipment in order to better train our students.